Cicely Tyson, groundbreaking award-winning actor, dead at 96

 "My mother told me I could no longer live in her house because I was determined to be an actress," she told an interviewer in 1990.
 "I said OK,' and I moved out."

 Tyson was married once, to jazz great Miles Davis.
-The wedding was held in 1981 at Bill Cosby's house in Greenfield, Massachusetts, attended by show business notables.
+The wedding was held in 1981 at Bill Cosby's home in Massachusetts, attended by show business notables.
 They divorced in 1988.

 Tyson was never hard to spot.
 She tried to say no to wearing a terrifically large hat to Aretha Franklin's 2018 funeral, only to be overruled by her designer.
 The hat would become a viral highlight.